vituary-solutions/hello-template/database/README.md

 ## Migration Configuration

 The database migration application requires some configured values to run correctly.
-An `application.yml` file is provided for a quick reference and includes default values for working with the default docker-compose settings.
+An `application.yml` file is available for a quick reference and includes default values for working with the default docker-compose settings.
 For local development, Spring Boot has the `default` profile enabled by default, so an `application-default.yml` can be added to the `database` folder to override the values for those settings.
 Alternatively, environment variables may also be used to override settings.